rwth-i6/returnn/docs/getting_started/tech_overview.rst

     - Managing the losses and optimizer functions
     - Learning rate scheduling based on training scores

-So far, RETURNN supports two calculation backends: Theano and TensorFlow, where Theano was the first backend, thus Theano-specific code files are currently not prefix but TensorFlow specific files are prefixed with ``TF``.
+RETURNN supports two calculation backends: TensorFlow and Theano.
 It is recommended to stick to the TensorFlow backend, as Theano is no longer supported.

+RETURNN is mostly used as a tool where ``rnn.py`` is the main entry point but you can also use it as a framework / Python module to use in your own Python code.
+To get an idea about how it works, it helps to follow roughly the execution path starting in :mod:`rnn`, esp. in :py:func:`rnn.main`.
+In all cases, the code itself should be checked for details and comments.

 Structure